 TYPE OF TRAVEL/DISTANCE: No previous sea kayaking experience is needed to complete this trip.
 You will either hike or travel in sea kayaks made by Current Designs or Eddyline which hold 2 or 3 people plus all necessary gear.
 An average day’s travel consists of 2-6 paddling and/or hiking hours, depending on weather conditions.
 Travel distances vary from 4-6 miles each day.

-YOUR GROUP: The group size ranges from 10 to 18 participants, plus 2 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 10 to 12 participants, plus 2 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
-Our Apostle Islands kayak trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however, most people pitch in where they can.
+Our Apostle Islands kayak trips are cooperative adventures and people pitch in with camp chores as they are able.

 MEALS: You’ll enjoy fresh, healthy ingredients spun into bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast and pack picnic lunches with hearty snacks before heading off to explore.
 In the evening, prepare dinner together over stoves and campfires, while sampling local beer and wine from around the peninsula.
 Please list any dietary restrictions on your registration.